-The NEITI Secretariat has also started publishing policy briefs since 2016, with the inaugural brief in May 2016 focused on “The Need to Know Who Owns What in Nigeria’s Extractive Sector” in anticipation of the London Anti-Corruption Summit.
+The NEITI Secretariat has also started publishing policy briefs since May 2016, with the inaugural brief in May 2016 focused on “The Need to Know Who Owns What in Nigeria’s Extractive Sector” in anticipation of the London Anti-Corruption Summit.
 A press release on the challenges by anonymous companies was published in conjunction with the policy brief, which was covered by a large number of national news media.
-NEITI’s 2016 workplan includes planned policy briefs on metering infrastructure and the economic and environmental impact of small scale mining in select states.
+NEITI’s draft 2016 work plan includes planned policy briefs on metering infrastructure and the economic and environmental impact of small scale mining in select states.

 NEITI features regularly in national media.
 The 2015 annual progress report noted NEITI’s media engagement in 2015 including appearances on national TV and radio programs and an interview appearance by Zainab Ahmed, former NEITI Executive Secretary, on Aljazeera’s “Counting the Cost”.
 NEITI is also regularly interviewed by national papers.
-Radio jingles on the NEITI Reports have also been organised in partnership with CISLAC/Oxfam on the national radio stations Kapital FM, Vision FM-Brugami, Hot FM-People Assembly and Love FM-Berekete (2015 APR, p.
+Radio jingles on the NEITI Reports have also been organised in partnership with CISLAC/Oxfam on the national radio stations Kapital FM, Vision FM-Brugami, Hot FM-People Assembly, and Love FM-Berekete (2015 APR, p.
 10).

 The NEITI Secretariat has consistently called for closer cooperation with the media, most recently in June 2016.
 The NEITI Secretariat disseminates a daily news review to over 1,000 subscribers, which include articles related to the extractive industries, NEITI press releases and other relevant articles, as well as a newsletter published monthly.
 Media representatives are regularly invited to NEITI events, such as the roundtable on the Review of NEITI Act on 3 August 2015 which was covered by the Nigeria Premium Times.
 The NEITI Secretariat supported the establishment of an NGO for media covering its activities called the Media Initiative for Transparency in the Extractive Industries (MITEI), on 15 August 2012.
 A bi-annual magazine called “Open Audit” was launched by the Communications Department in June 2011 “to serve as a rallying point in mobilizing informed opinions, grassroots appeal required to promote extractive industries revenue transparency”.
 Although there are no new editions available since May 2013, the current draft workplan includes publication of an Open Audit Magazine among the NSWG’s planned activities.

 NEITI has been engaging with the public through social media with regular posts on Facebook and by organising live Q&A sessions on Twitter.
-As of 20 July 2016, NEITI’s Facebook page, created in 2003, had 2076 likes while NEITI’s Twitter moniker @nigeriaeiti, started in December 2011, had 2487 followers for its 709 tweets.
+As of 20 July 2016, NEITI’s Facebook page, created in 2003, had 2,076 likes, while NEITI’s Twitter moniker @nigeriaeiti, started in December 2011, had 2487 followers for its 709 tweets.
 The hashtag #NEITIAuditReports started on 17 June 2014.
 The Internet Archive provides site captures of NEITI’s website back to August 2008, although the website was originally established in 2004.
 The NEITI Secretariat estimates that it has roughly 3,000 unique hits to its website every month.
 While NEITI has long had a social media presence, it has increased the frequency of its postings from 2016.
-DfID’s FOSTER has supported work on a social media strategy, contracting a consultant to provide capacity building to the secretariat in May 2016.
+DFID’s FOSTER has supported work on a social media strategy, contracting a consultant to provide capacity building to the secretariat in May 2016.

-In its social networks NEITI highlights a number of “nuggets of otherwise difficult to obtain information that should interest citizens and policy-makers” resulting from NEITI’s reports including missing remittances from NNPC, losses due to oil theft and vandalism, under-assessment of royalties due to differing pricing methodologies, non-remittance of NLNG dividends and missing metering infrastructure.
+In its social networks NEITI highlights a number of “nuggets of otherwise difficult to obtain information that should interest citizens and policy-makers” resulting from NEITI’s reports, including missing remittances from NNPC, losses due to oil theft and vandalism, under-assessment of royalties due to differing pricing methodologies, non-remittance of NLNG dividends, and missing metering infrastructure.